PRASAD114433/fullstacktb/README.md

 # fullstacktb
-Today we are learning git.<br>istructor is vinay sir.
+Today we are learning git.

+istructor is vinay sir.